 What practical things did - or could - you or someone else do to prevent yourself or someone else from getting hurt?

-We’ve placed guards around the bottom of silo bins to prevent climbers.
+We’ve put guards around the bottom of silo bins to prevent climbers.
 All troughs and pods now have mesh guards on them or are empty.

 If children go in machinery cabs, they must have an adult with them at all times, that’s a non-negotiable rule.
 There is never a time when a machine can be moving if a child is out of the cab.